hamDrambus/MiscPrograms/LAr_XS_recalculation/Readme.txt

 cmake ../
 make

-Or run script to compile and run:
+Or run .sh script to compile and run:

-bash CompileAndRun.sh
+./CompileAndRun.sh

 =================================================
-This small program calculates momentum transfer XS from effective elastic one using tabulated S(e) (Atrazhev1985 https://doi.org/10.1088/0022-3719/18/6/015 page 1206) or vise versa.
+This small program calculates relaxation times and distances for electron distribution function in liquid argon depending on the electric field.
+The maximum electric field gradient (dE/dx) to maintain quasi-stationary f(e) is also estimated. dE/dx real must be << dE/dx from this program.

 Run the program as:
-...build/Geant_simulation path/to/settings.xml | tee path/to/log.txt
+...build/LAr_XS_recalculation path/to/settings.xml | tee path/to/log.txt
+Or
+./Run.sh